CSC207-UofT/course-project-trackr/phase2/design_document.md

     For example, our EventBroadcastReceiver class extends Android's BroadcastReceiver object.
 EventBroadcastReceiver has the same fields and responsibilities as BroadcastReceiver, and it extends its functionality by implementing its abstract method "onReceive".
 We extend the functionality by allowing it to send a notification upon receiving a specific intent.

 - Interface segregation principle:
   - For the most part, our group keeps interfaces concise, including only essential methods.

     In phase 2, we implemented all our methods declared in interfaces that were not before so those methods are not violations of ISP.
 Moreover, as previously mentioned, we implemented interfaces for managers, but we also split those interfaces because not every would need every part of every interface.
 Therefore, the interfaces are segregated requiring only the essential methods, adhering to ISP.

 - Dependency inversion principle
   - Our group does a good job implementing the dependency inversion principle into our program.
 For example, to prevent our repositories such as EventRepository from depending directly on lower level classes such as the Database, we have the EventRepository depend on the EventDao interface instead.
 As a result, the EventRepository does not need to know about how the Database is implemented.

+  - Futhermore, the viewmodels depend on interfaces which the managers and repositories implement in order to interact with the database.
+For instance the `HomeScreenViewmodel`     depends on a interface called `SinglePersonAccessor` which the PersonManager implements, which allows the home screen to view Person data from the database.
+This also           allows us to easily swap out the concrete implementation of a interface for another implementation with ease.

 ## Packaging Strategies